rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Discrete_Maths_and_Linear_Algebra/Graph_Theory.md

 -   vertices - base stations for mobile phones, Edges: overlapping service areas

--   vertices - traffic flows at a junctions, Edges: conflicting flows
+-   vertices - traffic flows at junctions, Edges: conflicting flows

 Graphs can be useful for **analysing strategies** and **solutions**